How can you find a cannabis job using HempStaff?

-To be considered for marijuana jobs, prospective employees will need your information for a background check and you must have a valid State ID.
+Prospective employees will need to supply information for a federal background check and provide a valid State ID.

-You do not need to be a medical marijuana cardholder to apply for marijuana jobs.
+You do not need to be a medical marijuana cardholder to apply for cannabis jobs.

 Accounting / Administrator

 Just like any other business employees are needed to keep track of the company’s records and finances.
 The Accounting professional will take care of managing the budgets, payroll, taxes, etc. The Admin professional will take care of managing patient records, and quite often be the person that verifies the users MMJ Card at the entrance of the dispensary.
-The Administrator position is also a good entry level position, for those who are looking to gain knowledge about the industry and work their way up in a Medical Marijuana Dispensary.
-Currently HempStaff does not recruit for these positions.
+The Administrator position is also a good entry level position, for those who are looking to gain knowledge about the industry and work their way up in a Marijuana Dispensary.
+Other types of high-level Administrators include Compliance Managers, Production Managers and Office Managers.

 Budtender, Dispensary Agent, Dispensary Tech